 MIT 1869

-You know the length of hypotenuse parts 9 and 16, at which the hypotenuse of a right triangle is divided by a height.
+You know the length of parts 9 and 16 of the hypotenuse, at which a right triangle's hypotenuse is divided by a height.
 The task is to find the lengths of the sides of the triangle and the length of line x.
 This assignment was part of the Massachusetts Institute of Technology MIT entrance exams in 1869.

 Correct answer: